fossabot/blaze/README.md

 ## Why **blaze**?

 Compared to native Python methods, all operations - using the power of [rust](https://www.rust-lang.org) - are at least ~50% faster (and some are approximately 133% faster).

-To verify the data for yourselves, please run `make test` to run the benchmarks (or see one of the [travis build logs](https://github.com/initbar/blaze/commits/master)).
+For more information, see [benchmark](#benchmark).

 ## Build